Paol Keineg

 In the mid-1970s he moved to California, and in 1977 started a Ph.D. at Brown University, graduating in 1981.
-He taught French and literature in Dartmouth College, Brown University, and later at Duke University, after being invited to teach at Berkeley and Harvard universities.
+He taught French and literature at Dartmouth College, Brown University, and later at Duke University, after being invited to teach at Berkeley and Harvard universities.

 In 1975, he created the review called "Bretagnes", published in Morlaix, where were published one of the first poems written by Rita Dove.
 In 1983, he created the review called "Poésie-Bretagne" (Poetry-Brittany).
 He writes his books in Breton, French and English languages.

 He received the Prix Féneon in 1974.
 The Prix Max Jacob in 2015 for Mauvaise langues and the prix de poésie Yves Cosson for the totality of his work in 2020.

 He is the father of Katell Keineg.